rrthomas/sam/SAM.md

 Floats are IEEE floats (64-bit on an 8-byte word VM, or 32-bit on a 4-byte VM) with the bottom bit cleared (this bit denotes the `FLOAT` instruction).
 No rounding is performed on the result of arithmetic operations.

-A bracket is encoded as a `BRA` instruction followed by some items and ending with a `KET` instruction.
-The offset to the corresponding bracket is encoded in each instruction: positive in a `BRA` instruction and negative in a `KET`.

 References (pointers) are represented as unsigned integers in a `REF` instruction.

-A reference to a bracket points to its `BRA` instruction.
+A bracket is encoded as a `REF` instruction pointing to a list of instructions, ending with a `KET` instruction.

 ### Do nothing